Academic integrity

-Historical evolution
+History

-During the late 18th century, academic integrity was tightly correlated to the academic honor code (United States).
+During the late 18th century in the United States academic integrity was tightly correlated to the academic honor code.
 This was monitored mainly by the students and surrounding culture of the time.
 The honor code focused on duty, pride, power, and self-esteem.
 Any act promoting the uprising or building of any of these within an individual was the goal.
 Thus, academic integrity was tied solely to the status and appearance of upstanding character of the individual.
 Any acts of academic dishonesty performed to maintain their good name was seen as a necessary means to an end.

-It wasn't until the end of the 19th century when the goals of the university changed that the concept of academic integrity changed.
+By the end of the 19th century when the goals of the university changed that the concept of academic integrity changed.
 Academics of this era were required to teach and produce original research.
 The pressure to acquire tenure and publish added extra stress to their jobs, though acts of academic dishonesty were viewed as acts of follies.
 Still, the honor code concept of academic integrity was evolving into a more contemporary concept.
-Academic integrity was now beginning to replace honor of the individual honor to the university as an institution.
+Academic integrity began to replace honor of the individual honor to the university as an institution.
 Such an evolution was important to promote unity throughout the academic institution and encourage students to hold each other accountable for dishonest acts.
 It also allowed the students to feel empowered through the self-monitoring of each other.

 As the importance of original research grew among faculty members the questioning of research integrity grew as well.
-With so much pressure linked to their professional status professor were under intense scrutiny by the surrounding society.
+With pressure linked to their professional status professor were under intense scrutiny by the surrounding society.
 This inevitably led to the separating academic integrity ideals for student and faculty.
-By 1970 most universities in the United States had established honor codes for their student body and faculty members, although this concept has not really caught on elsewhere in the world (e.g. see Yakovchuk et al.).
+By 1970 most universities in the United States had established honor codes for their student body and faculty members, although this concept is less prevalent elsewhere in the world.
+By the early 2020s, there were indications that honor codes diminishing in popularity, though they remain prevalent at many US higher education institutions.

 Improvements in information technology have created challenges within academic integrity, especially with respect to increased plagiarism and use of poor-quality sources found on the internet.
 Technology has also increased opportunities for collaborative writing, raising issues of proper attribution of authorship.
 There are also problems with hyperauthorship, selling authorship, and unearned authorship.

-Impact: the university
+Impact of generative artificial intelligence

+The popularization of generative artificial intelligence (GenAI) apps in education prompted global reconsiderations of policies and procedures relating to plagiarism and other breaches of academic integrity.
+The impact of large language models (LLMs) has impacted discussions of plagiarism and what constitutes ethical student learning.

+Although some scholars claim that GenAI exacerbates academic misconduct, others argue that use of GenAI tools does not automatically constitute a breach of academic integrity.
+There is currently no consensus about whether GenAI is responsible for a decrease in academic integrity.